A guide to taking your pet on holiday

 Can I take my pet to a hotel?

-Some hotels will include an additional charge for allowing your pet to stay with you, while others may have limits on the size of pets that it allows guests to bring indoors.
+Some hotels may include an additional charge for allowing your pet to stay with you.
+Others, instead, may have limits on the size of pets that guests are allowed to bring indoors.

-If booking your hotel online, most websites and travel comparison sites will detail whether or not they’re pet friendly and include any restrictions.
+If you’re booking your hotel online, browse through the information on their page.
+Most websites and travel comparison sites will detail whether or not they’re pet friendly, as well as if they have any restrictions.

 Will my pet insurance be valid abroad?

-Some pet insurance policies will include holiday cover as standard, however it’s worth checking your documents and the small print to see whether your pet will be covered on your holiday abroad.
+When it comes to pet insurance, some policies will include holiday cover as standard.
+But always check the small print to make sure your pet is covered on your holiday abroad.

-If your policy does include overseas travel for your pet, check to see if holiday cancellation is included and what the limits and associated excesses for it are.
+If your policy does include overseas travel for your pet, see if holiday cancellation is included and what the limits and associated excesses for it are.

-Holiday cover isn’t always comprehensive, so read the fine print and make sure accidents, illnesses, injuries and other emergencies are included.
+Holiday cover isn’t always comprehensive, so make sure accidents, illnesses, injuries, and other emergencies are included.
 In some policies, these are excluded and you’ll need to contact your provider to get these added to your policy before you travel.